 Now is the time to make space for personal outreach and direct solicitation with major gifts prospects.
 The stewardship you’ve been engaging in should inform your ask, but it should be a personal request.
 Be sure to also take the time to review major donors from previous years, and prepare special outreach for major donors that have not yet been retained for the year.

 One of the most important roles that your Board Members can fulfill for your organization is fundraising.
 Share with them your plans for your EOY campaign, and give them a specific role.
 Ask them to give a matching gift, or reach out to a specific number of contacts to solicit a donation.
 Help them help you reach your goals!

 7. Build in #GivingTuesday

 The best kickoff to your end of year fundraising campaign is #GivingTuesday.
 By starting on November 27th, you can extend the giving season for longer!
 As long as you have special strategies in place to allow your campaigns to work together, and communicate with #GivingTuesday donors in a targeted way post campaign, you should be able to increase your overall giving, rather than taking anything away from your EOY campaign.
-Join Mightycause’s #GivingTuesday event for special perks like $10,000 in prizes, fee-free fundraising for your nonprofit and free access to premium fundraising features.
+Join Mightycause’s #GivingTuesday event for special perks like $10,000 in prizes, fee-free fundraising for your nonprofit and free access to advanced fundraising features.